How to Get Back Your Money from a Company That’s Closing Down in Singapore

 Furthermore, should a liquidator be appointed, he would find a suitable course of action and advise you on what to do.
 Instead of filing a class action, cooperation between the company’s liquidator(s) and you is advisable.

-And similar to filing a claim under the Small Claims Tribunal, class actions cannot be brought forth unless the court gives permission if a liquidator has been appointed for the company.
+And similar to filing a claim under the Small Claims Tribunals, class actions cannot be brought forth unless the court gives permission if a liquidator has been appointed for the company.

 From the abovementioned, it is apparent that retrieving refunds from companies that are closing down may be a difficult process.
 Should you wish to recover your money, you need to act promptly.
 As a takeaway, prevention is always better than cure.